GuildWorks/titech-2023/docs/Bubble2/Bubble2-en.md

 ## Let's use Style variables

-Bubbles have their base colors and fonts set as `Style variables`.
+In Bubble, the basic colors and fonts are set as `Style variables`.

-Go to `Styles` in the left menu > `Style variables` in the tab at the top of the screen.
-The colors specified here can be used when creating or editing styles.
-For example, the Primary color setting is used by the Primary button.
+Try going to `Styles` in the left menu > `Style variables` in the tabs at the top of the screen.
+The color specified here can be used when creating or editing a style.
+For example, the color setting "Primary" means the base color, and is used in things like the "Primary" button.

 ![w:800](images/2022-11-26-00-23-44.png)

 ---

-If you change the `Primary` setting in the `Style variables`, the change will be applied everywhere it is used.
+When you change the `Primary` setting of `Style variables`, the change is applied to all the places where it is used.
-- Select `Styles` on the left menu > `Style variables` on the tab at the top of the screen
+- Select `Styles` from the left menu > `Style variables` from the tab at the top of the screen
 - Change Primary.
-(I want dark red eyes, so I specify it with `#D62755`.)
+(I want the eyes to be dark red, so specify `#D62755`.)

 ![w:600](images/2022-11-26-00-15-38.png)

 ---

-If you check the style of the Primary button, it has changed.
+If you check the style of the Primary button, you will see that it has been changed.

 ![w:800](images/2022-11-26-00-26-56.png)

 ---

 Let's preview the screen.
-The colors of the basic buttons and links, such as the login/logout buttons, have changed.
+The colors of the basic buttons and links, such as the login/logout button, have changed.

 ![w:800](images/2022-11-26-00-28-14.png)